-We will be sending out regular emails updating clients regarding ongoing developments.
-We will also be enrolling all clients onto our practice management system Accountancy Manager.
+We are still going through the process of enrolling all clients onto our practice management system Accountancy Manager.
 Clients will receive an email in due course asking to register on to this.
 This system will enable us to communicate with you more efficiently and issue deadline reminders.
 It also has the function of a secure document exchange portal; we will be using to issue accounts and tax returns in the future asking clients to approve via an e-signature.
 Once set up you can upload documents to us securely.

 We understand the government will reimburse small businesses (businesses with under 250 employees) for 14 days of sick pay relating to Coronavirus (Covid 19) per each affected employee.
 The government will release details of how to claim back this sick pay in due course.We encourage employer’s to keep accurate records of any instances for staff absence due to Coronavirus (Covid 19).
 Further guidance can be found here and here.